This article is about the science behind D-Aspartic Acid (DAA). To read more about DAA based stack click here.

 D-Aspartic acid has been suggested to help promote normal GABA levels, and dopamine levels, acting anti-depressant.
 Another benefit of d-aspartic acid is its ability to increase nitric oxide (NO2, NO3) production and its blood level, promoting fast recovery after workouts.

-Has D-Aspartic Acid been tested on humans?
+Has D-Aspartic Acid been tested?

-Unlike other testosterone boosters, there is a scientific confirmation that DAA supplements increase testosterone levels by humans.
-A recent study has been conducted on both the human volunteers and on rats.
+Unlike many other testosterone boosters, there is a scientific confirmation that DAA supplements increase testosterone levels by humans.
+A study has been conducted on human volunteers and on rats.
 23 men between 27 and 37 have taken a DAA supplement for 12 days.
 The testosterone and LH levels have been significantly increased in comparison with a control group who took placebo (a solution of salt).
 The increase of luteinizing hormone was 33%, the increase of testosterone – a whooping 42% in only 12 days!
 Similar results have been observed with rats.
 An elevated level of testosterone in blood remained even three days after suspension of the treatment, probably due to the concentration of d-aspartic-acid trapped in tissues.
 It is noteworthy that this clinical research has been conducted on healthy men with normal testorone levels, not hypogonadal men.

 A more recent research conducted 2014 on athletes have shown that d-aspartic acid can also let your testosterone levels drop.
 The subjects who had been given 6 gram a day experienced a decrease of the blood testosterone, while the subjects consuming only 3 gram a day didn’t suffer from such side effect.
 Lesson learned – never take more than the safe 3 gram DAA a day.